-After leaving Ellenbrae Station our next big stop was Mitchell Falls, but that was still 400 km away.
-Our plan was to stay for a night at Drysdale River Station, and next day, leave the trailer and go only with the car to Mitchell Falls.
+After leaving Ellenbrae Station, our next major destination was Mitchell Falls, which was still 400 km away.
+Our plan was to stop for a night at Drysdale River Station and then leave the trailer behind the next day, taking only the car to Mitchell Falls.

-In the morning, before hitting the Gibb River Road, we also had to refuel using diesel from the canisters and seal the trailer door.
+In the morning, before hitting the Gibb River Road, we had to refuel using diesel from canisters and seal the trailer door.
 Despite our efforts, dust constantly found its way inside, so it was important to take the time to make sure everything was properly sealed before continuing on our journey.

-We also left Gibb River Rd today and discovered that Kalumburu Road is in much worse condition.
+Today, we left the Gibb River Road and discovered that the Kalumburu Road was in much worse condition.
 The corrugations on the road were enormous and made for a bumpy and uncomfortable ride.

 Drysdale River Station

-We also did a quick trip to the Miners Pool.
-It turned out to be a very nicely situated bush camping by the river.
-Marius had the opportunity to do some fishing, as the river is free of crocodiles.
+We also took a quick trip to Miners Pool, which turned out to be a beautifully located bush camping spot by the river.
+Marius had the opportunity to do some fishing, as the river was free of crocodiles.
 Unfortunately, he didn’t catch anything but did lose a lure that got caught on a sunken stump.

-Today we also checked both refrigerators (3 eggs lost their lives after shaking up on the road).
-We were also told not to forget to tighten the oil cap on the underside of the car.
-Great – welcome to Drysdale River Station and daily off-road routine.
+Today, we also checked both refrigerators, and unfortunately, three eggs had been lost due to the shaking on the road.
+We were also reminded not to forget to tighten the oil cap on the underside of the car.

 Mitchell Plateau Track – biggest corrugations we have seen

-Next day we planned to go to the famous Mitchell Falls.
-It was a 100 km drive on Kalumburu Road and another 85 km on Mitchell Falls Track.
+The next day, we set out on our journey to the famous Mitchell Falls.
+It was a 100 km drive on the challenging Kalumburu Road, followed by another 85 km on the rough Mitchell Falls Track.

-To make the journey easier, we decided to leave the trailer in Drysdale River Station for three days.
-There was no point in towing it as we knew the road is in a bad condition.
+To make the journey easier, we decided to leave our trailer behind at Drysdale River Station for three days.
+There was no point in towing it along the difficult and unserviced roads.

-We stopped for a break at the King Edward River Campground.
-It is beautifully located among the brown rocks and meandering King Edward River.
-We liked this spot so much that we decided to spend a night there on our way back to Drysdale River Station.
+We made a stop for a much-needed break at the King Edward River Campground, which was beautifully situated among brown rocks and the meandering King Edward River.
+We were so impressed by the stunning surroundings that we decided to spend a night there on our way back to Drysdale River Station.

 The dirt track we encountered on our journey to Mitchell Falls was an incredible challenge.
-The corrugations were so big that we could easily break suspensions if we drove at a speed below 70 km/hour would have easily broken our suspensions.
-The only option was to drive at a 80 km/hour speed and keep momentum.
+The corrugations were so large and frequent that driving at a speed below 70 km/hour would have easily broken our suspensions.
+The only option was to drive at a speed of 80 km/hour and maintain momentum.

 Mitchell Falls Campground

-In the evening, we turned on the generator to recharge the batteries for the camera and Nell was delighted that she could finally watch Winnie for the thousandth time.
+In the evening, we used the generator to recharge our camera batteries and Nell was delighted to watch her favorite movie, Winnie, for the thousandth time.

 Mitchell Falls – great walk and spectacular views

-The walking trail was beautiful.
-First, after 800 meters, we reached a small waterfall with a monitor basking on the stones.
-It didn’t care much about our presence and let Marius and Nell to get very close, even allowing them to soak their feet literally a meter from him.
+Despite the challenging conditions, the walking trail was breathtakingly beautiful.
+After just 800 meters, we reached a small waterfall, where we found a monitor basking on the rocks.
+The lizard didn’t seem to be bothered by our presence and allowed Marius and Nell to get very close, even allowing them to soak their feet in the cool water just a meter away

 Flying back from Mitchell Falls

 After our tough journey to Mitchell Falls, we decided to book our return trip via helicopter.
-The flight back to the car was very short – it took us only 6 minutes.
-Marius was very hesitant when he saw that the helicopter has no doors and he would be protected only by the seatbelts.
+The flight back to the car was a quick and thrilling experience, lasting just six minutes.
+Marius was initially shocked when he saw that the helicopter had no doors and that he would only be protected by his seatbelt.